Kipsora/CSC2541/README.md

 ## Reproducing the figures

+For the results on the linear regression models, please refer to [here](linear_regression_MNIST.ipynb)

 In the following training commands, please remove the `-G` option if GPU is not available.

 ```shell